viktorfrom/e7020e_bare/README.md

 ### Real Time For the Masses (RTFM)

 RTFM allows for safe concurrency, sharing resources between different tasks running at different priorities.
-The resource managament and scheduling follow the Stack Resource Policy, which gives us outstanding properties of race- and deadlock free scheduling, single blocking, stack sharing etc. let
+The resource management and scheduling follow the Stack Resource Policy, which gives us outstanding properties of race- and deadlock free scheduling, single blocking, stack sharing etc.

 We start by a simple example.
-For the full documentation see the [RTFM book](https://rtfm.rs/0.5/book/en/)
+For the full documentation see the [RTFM book](https://rtfm.rs/0.5/book/en/).

 ### RTFM ITM, with Interrupt